ted-ncg/labs/03-negative-testing.md

     ```

     * Remember to follow the *Red-Green-Commit-Refactor-Commit* cycle

+### Can't Overdraw Account

-1. Now add tests and code to ensure that the Account's balance can not go negative when you withdraw, and if so, throws an appropriate exception (`InsufficientBalanceException`) if you try to overdraw the account.
+1. Add tests and code to ensure that the Account's balance can not go negative when you withdraw, and if so, throws an appropriate exception (`InsufficientBalanceException`) if you try to overdraw the account.